 We keep our trustees up to date and on top of the latest compliance regimes introduced to combat money laundering and/or terrorism steering them through what are complex and burdensome regulations.

-The Government announced in November that it is reintroducing its controversial proposals to increase the costs of applying for grant of probate that they originally tried to get through Parliament… Read more →
+The Government announced in November 2018 that it was reintroducing its proposals to increase the costs of applying for grant of probate that they originally tried to get through Parliament… Read more →

 1. Probate Work Wedlake Bell’s Private Client Team acts for executors and the administrators of estates in administering an estate in accordance with the terms of the deceased’s Will.
 Often… Read more →